yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 - A DeploymentConfig: To deploy the SQL server image.
 - A PersistentVolumeClaim: To reclaim persistent disk space for the database.
 It uses the storage class named `managed-premium` which is available at your ARO cluster.

-This file expects the presence of a secret object named `mssqlserver-secret` to supply the database administrator password.
-In the next steps, we will use the OpenShift CLI to create this secret object, deploy the server and create the `todos_db`:
+This file expects the presence of an OpenShift Secret object named `mssqlserver-secret` to supply the database administrator password.
+In the next steps, we will use the OpenShift CLI to create this Secret, deploy the server and create the `todos_db`:

-1. To create the secret with the information relative to the database, execute the following command on the `eap-demo` project created before at the pre-requisite steps section:
+1. To create the Secret object with the information relative to the database, execute the following command on the `eap-demo` project created before at the pre-requisite steps section:

     ```bash
     todo-list (bootable-jar-openshift) $ oc create secret generic mssqlserver-secret \